typestack/routing-controllers/README.md

 }
 ```

+If `User` is an interface - then simple literal object will be created.
+If its a class - then instance of this will be created.

 This technique works not only with `@Body`, but also with `@Param`, `@QueryParam`, `@BodyParam` and other decorators.
 Learn more about class-transformer and how to handle more complex object constructions [here][4].